Citi® / AAdvantage® Platinum Select® World Elite Mastercard® review

 Is this card right for you?

 If you’re an American Airlines loyalist but don’t fly much, this card should be the perfect happy medium for your lifestyle.
-The Platinum Select World Elite card offers valuable perks like no foreign transaction fees and redemption options like double rewards on AA flights and reduced mileage awards throughout the year.
+The Platinum Select World Elite card offers valuable perks like no foreign transaction fees and reduced mileage awards throughout the year.

 Plus, the sign-up bonus (50,000 miles after spending $2,500 in the first three months) is worth enough miles to essentially get you a free round-trip domestic ticket.

 One thing to be aware of is this card’s lack of flexibility.
 There are blackout dates on some rewards flights, MileSAAver awards are capacity-controlled and AAnytime awards for flights as low as 20,000 miles each way are quite expensive.